|Nutritional Guidelines (per serving)|

 Assemble and Bake the Mac and Cheese

 Spoon the pasta mixture into the prepared baking dish.
-There will appear to be a lot of sauce.
+There will appear to be a lot of sauce but not to worry.
 Some of it will be absorbed into the pasta as it cooks, and saucy is better than dry.

-Sprinkle the panko topping evenly over the pasta and bake it until golden and bubbling, 30 to 40 minutes.
+Place the baking dish on a sheet pan to catch any drips and sprinkle the panko topping evenly over the pasta.
+Bake it until golden and bubbling, 30 to 40 minutes.

 Some good basic cheeses to start with are sharp or extra-sharp cheddar, Gruyère, Swiss, Manchego, and fontina, or any combination of these.
-You can also use bits of softer cheeses, like Brie or fresh, mild goat cheese if you have some small pieces lingering about.
-Remove all rinds you wouldn’t want to see floating around in your mac and cheese and unless you really know your audience, stay away from very potent cheeses like blue cheese or smoked cheese or anything particularly stinky.
+If you have some small pieces of softer cheeses, like Brie or fresh, mild goat cheese, lingering about, use them.
+Remove all rinds you wouldn’t want to see floating around in your mac and cheese and, unless you really know your audience, stay away from very potent cheeses like blue cheese or smoked cheese or anything particularly stinky.